phylosopher07/phylosopher07.github.io/_posts/2023-02-04-basis-and-dimension.md

 ### Properties
 * $L$: a linearly independent subset of a spanning set $S \sube V$ <br>
 basis $ \exist B \;\text{s.t.}\; L \sube B \sube V $
-  + This implies that it is possible to make a basis by choosing and adding some vectors from $V$ properly.
+  + This implies that it is possible to make a basis by properly choosing and adding vectors from $V$.
     The possibility is guaranteed by the _axiom of choice_.

 ## Dimension

-All bases of an arbitary vector space have the same cardinality, which is called the **dimension** of vector space.
+All bases of an arbitrary vector space have the same cardinality, which is called the **dimension** of vector space.
 * $B$ is a basis of $V$ $ \Rightarrow \dim{V}= \card{B} $
-* The defintion apllies equally even when $B$ is an infinite set.
+* The definition applies equally even when $B$ is an infinite set.

-It is so easy to prove that the dimension is well-defined; read wikipedia for the details.
+It is so easy to prove that the dimension is well-defined; read Wikipedia for the details.
 * [Steinitz exchange lemma](https://en.wikipedia.org/wiki/Steinitz_exchange_lemma) (for finite dimensions)
 * [Dimension theorem](https://en.wikipedia.org/wiki/Dimension_theorem_for_vector_spaces) (for infinite dimensions)